InfuseAI/primehub-site/website/versioned_docs/version-3.11/primehub-end-to-end-tutorial-advanced-1.md

 ## Introduction

-The aim of the model is to detect a good or bad example of a screw from a given photograph.
-In this section, you will label photographs of screws that will be used to train your model.
+The aim of the model is to detect a good or bad example of a screw from a given image.
+In this section, you will label images of screws that will be used to train your model.

 Data labeling is a critical part of model development for machine learning.
 By using a well-defined dataset, data scientists can train effective models.

 In this tutorial, we will:

 1. Using [Label Studio](https://labelstud.io/), an open-source data labeling tool, to label data and train a model.
-Label Studio is available as part of [PrimeHub Apps](https://docs.primehub.io/docs/primehub-app), a convenient way to integrate 3rd-party apps into your ML Workflow.
+Label Studio is available as one app of [PrimeHub Apps](https://docs.primehub.io/docs/primehub-app), a convenient way to integrate 3rd-party apps into your ML Workflow.
 2. Configure the Label Studio project setting and label the images.
 3. Export the labeling Json-format output file.